zowe/community/blogging/blog_guidelines.md

 Articles written about the Zowe ecosystem are welcome as they show the diversity of the platform and the capabilities a mainframe user can enjoy when using Zowe alongside one or more of its conformant products.

-The post may mention a vendor's name as it relates to Zowe, project deployments, adoption paths, their hosting of an in-person event or speaking at an event including virtual events, indications of meaingful participation in the community, but it shouldn't feel like an advertisement for services of your company.
+The post may mention a vendor's name as it relates to Zowe, project deployments, adoption paths, their hosting of an in-person event or speaking at an event including virtual events, indications of meaningful participation in the community, but it shouldn't feel like an advertisement for services of your company.

-Content that discusses a vendor's commemrcial offering should be in relation to Zowe, although background for the commercial offering may be included as long as it does not exceed 15% of the article content and is valuable to set the scene for the technical offering and its usage in relation to how it has been exploited through use of the Zowe conformant scenarios.
-Revelent descriptions of vendor technology with hyperlinks to further material hosted on other sites, including how a reader can find out more about the commmercial offering, are encouraged as long as they do not become an advertisement.
+Content that discusses a vendor's commercial offering should be in relation to Zowe, although background for the commercial offering may be included as long as it does not exceed 15% of the article content.
+Discussion of the commercial offering should be valuable to set the scene for the technical offering and its usage in relation to being exploited through use of the Zowe conformant scenarios.
+Relevant descriptions of vendor technology with hyperlinks to further material hosted on other sites, including how a reader can find out more about the commercial offering, are encouraged as long as they do not become an advertisement.
 It is encouraged that the linked to sites hosted by companies for readers to find out more information on the vendor offering mention Zowe with correct trademark attribution.

-Announcements or press releases are not accepted as Zowe blogs.

-Zowe ecosystem blogs should have the word `Ecosystem` as the first word of the first sentence of the article.
+Zowe ecosystem blogs should have the word `[Ecosystem]` as the first word of the first sentence of the article.
 The featured image for the blog should include the Zowe conformance logo as part of the headline graphic.
-This must be done in a way to allow a reader to easily identify that the content of the article does not relate to core Zowe functionality, but describes a Zowe conformant offering that is available under the vendor license.
+This must be done in a way to allow a reader to easily identify that the content of the article does not relate to core Zowe functionality but describes a Zowe conformant offering that is available under the vendor license.

 ### Zowe incubation

-Zowe provides for projects to be in incubation that may not be currently in core Zowe, yet has value to promote and share with the community.
-Articles written about technology in the incubation phase are welcome to be written about in the Zowe blogsite.
+Zowe provides for projects to be in incubation that may not be currently in core Zowe.
+There is value in promoting and sharing these projects with the Zowe communityand articles written about technology in the incubation phase are welcome to be written about in the Zowe blogsite.
 The definition of a Zowe incubation project is mediated by the Zowe Leadership Committee (ZLC).

-To allow a reader of the Zowe blogsite to recognize that the content relates to a Zowe incubation project that may be outside of the core Zowe Long Term Support (LTS) content, incubation content blogs should have the word `Incubation` as the first word of the first sentence in the first paragraph.
+To allow a reader of the Zowe blogsite to recognize that the content relates to a Zowe incubation project that may be outside of the core Zowe Long Term Support (LTS) content, incubation content blogs should have the word `[Incubation]` as the first word of the first sentence in the first paragraph.

-## Personnas
+## Personas

- The Zowe community is made up of a numbmer of different personnas
+ The Zowe community is made up of a number of different personas

  - **Users**.
    - Mainframers who are using Zowe technology, covering its components Zowe Explorer, Zowe desktop, API Mediation Layer or Command Line Interface.
 This includes developers, system programmers, devops pipeline engineers, ...